FDlucifer/python-climb-learning-tutorial/README.md

  - Simple OCR in Python with easyocr
  - Structural Pattern Matching
  - Virtual Displays
+ - Calculator App For All Platforms
+ - Generate LLM
+ - HTTPS & Certificates in Flask Web Applications
+ - Matplotlib Visualizations in Tkinter GUI Apps
  -

 ## 10 apps in Python with PySimpleGUI